25 Kitchen And Food Hacks That Will Change Your Life

 Section ground meat before freezing

 Tired of feeling like you have to use an entire package of ground beef?
 There's a pretty easy solution you may not have considered.
 Simply cut the ground beef into sections before cooking, and freeze anything you don't want to cook.
-You can break off as much as you need without defrosting the whole package — ensuring no ground beef goes to waste.
+You can break off as much as you need without defrosting the whole package of meat — ensuring no ground beef goes to waste.
 It's a foolproof method that you'll be kicking yourself that you didn't think of earlier!

 Reuse pickle brine

-Drop chip-size slices of fresh cucumber into leftover pickle brine in the jar and store in the refrigerator for a few days to make crunchy quick pickles.
+Drop chip-size slices of fresh cucumber into leftover pickle brine in the jar and store in the refrigerator for a few days to make quick crunchy pickles.
 You can also drop in other vegetables like green beans, garlic, carrots, or radishes.
 For best results, par-boil these veggies before pickling to speed up the process.

 Wet your fingers to remove eggshell